Tyronexx/Stablecoin/README.md

 ## 🧮 Stability Logic

 1. **Collateral Deposit:**
-   Users lock ETH or BTC as collateral via `depositCollateral()` in DSCEngine.
+   Users lock ETH or DAI as collateral via `depositCollateral()` in DSCEngine.

 2. **Minting:**
    DSCEngine mints DSC (up to a safe collateral ratio) by calling `DecentralizedStableCoin.mint()`.